priyankashinde-DS/Capstone_project-Netflix_Movies-TV_Shows/README.md

 **5. Model Building**

 * **KMeans Clustering-** K-Means Clustering is an Unsupervised Learning algorithm, which groups the unlabeled dataset into different clusters The K-Elbow Visualizer implements the “elbow” method of selecting the optimal number of clusters for K-means clustering.
-Then no. of cluster k=15 selected.
+Then no. of cluster k=3 selected.
 After that fitted the model on data and then predicted the labels.
-Then assigned the clusters in datasets and then visualized each cluster using word cloud.

 **6. Evaluating Models**